zgw2000/zgw2000.github.io/_pages/about.md

 <h1 align = "center">👋 Hello there, I'm Guowang (Tom)!</h1>
 ------

-`<center>🎯 Seeking full-time employment in the US for 2024.
+`🎯 Seeking full-time employment in the US for 2024.
 Eager to contribute to a dynamic organization.
-Let's connect and make a positive impact together.</center>`
+Let's connect and make a positive impact together.`

-<center>👍🏻 I am good at Data Structure & algorithm, Java & C/C++ OO design, Python (Machine Learning) and Economic Analysis.</center>
+`👍🏻 I am good at Data Structure & algorithm, Java & C/C++ OO design, Python (Machine Learning) and Economic Analysis.`

-<center>👨🏻‍🏫 As a undergraduate teaching assistant at Duke University, Answered statistical questions and the syntax error of R and Assisted professors in grading undergraduate assignments and exams.</center>
+`👨🏻‍🏫 As a undergraduate teaching assistant at Duke University, Answered statistical questions and the syntax error of R and Assisted professors in grading undergraduate assignments and exams.`

-<center>🤖 I have extensive experience in creating projects, where I handled both frontend and backend development while also designing the UI.
-Moreover, I have a strong passion for writing high-quality code and test cases.</center>
+`🤖 I have extensive experience in creating projects, where I handled both frontend and backend development while also designing the UI.
+Moreover, I have a strong passion for writing high-quality code and test cases.`

-<center>🧢 My background is diverse.
+`🧢 My background is diverse.
 I attended Dearborn Elementary Academy in Los Angeles for six months as a visiting scholar with my parents at California State.
 The rest of my education took place in Beijing, China.
-During my undergraduate studies, I pursued degrees in Management and Computer Science at LUISS University in Rome, Italy, under the guidance of Italian computer scientist In the fall of 2022, I enrolled in Duke University Pratt School of Engineering to continue my studies in Computer Engineering.</center>
+During my undergraduate studies, I pursued degrees in Management and Computer Science at LUISS University in Rome, Italy, under the guidance of Italian computer scientist In the fall of 2022, I enrolled in Duke University Pratt School of Engineering to continue my studies in Computer Engineering.`

 > Click to read more about my mentor [`Giuseppe F. Italiano`](https://en.wikipedia.org/wiki/Giuseppe_F._Italiano) and his [`Google Scholar`](https://scholar.google.com/citations?hl=zh-CN&user=6jiwt-UAAAAJ).